Sprinkling a few random edges doubles the power: Szemer e di's regularity lemma and random graphs

-\begin{proof} We show that a desired $(2k + 1)$-path exists with probability at least $1 - 2^{-(\ell + 4) n}$ for any particular choice of subsets $V_1, \ldots, V_\ell, Y_s, Y_t$ satisfying the stated requirements.
-W.l.o.g.\ we can assume that $Y_s$ and $Y_t$ are given, as otherwise we can artificially add two such sets of vertices to $\Gamma$ and connect them to all other vertices.
+\begin{proof} We aim to show that a desired $(2k + 1)$-path exists with probability at least $1 - 2^{-(\ell + 4)n}$ for any particular (fixed) choice of subsets $V_1, \dotsc, V_\ell, Y_s, Y_t$ satisfying the stated requirements.
+If this is indeed the case, then the proof can be easily completed by the union bound.
+Without loss of generality we can assume that $Y_s$ and $Y_t$ are given, as otherwise we can artificially add two such sets of vertices to $\Gamma$ and connect them to all other vertices.
 There are at most $n$ choices for the size of each subset and at most $2^n$ choices for each subset, thus the probability that a desired $(2k + 1)$-path does not exist for at least one valid choice of subsets is at most $2^{(\ell + 3)n - (\ell + 4) n} = o(1)$.
-For the rest of the proof we consider one such valid choice of $V_1, \ldots, V_\ell, Y_s, Y_t \subseteq V(G)$.
+For the rest of the proof we consider one such valid choice of $V_1, \dotsc, V_\ell, Y_s, Y_t \subseteq V(G)$.

-Let $P_{2\ell}^{2k + 1}$ denote a $(2k + 1)$-path of size $2\ell$ with the vertex set $\mbv = (v_1, \ldots, v_{2\ell})$.
+Let $P_{2\ell}^{2k + 1}$ denote a $(2k + 1)$-path of size $2\ell$ with the vertex set $\mbv = (v_1, \dotsc, v_{2\ell})$.
 For each $i \in [k + 1]$, let $P_i \subseteq P_{2\ell}^{2k + 1}$ be a path (ordinary path) given by the following sequence of vertices (see Figure~\ref{fig:skeletons}):

-where $0 \le j \le \floor{(\ell - i)/(k + 1)}$, and set $P^* = \bigcup_{i \in [k + 1]} P_i$.
-Note that $P^*$ is simply a collection of $k + 1$ vertex-disjoint paths.
+where $0 \le j \le \floor{(\ell - i)/(k + 1)}$, and set $P^\star = \bigcup_{i \in [k + 1]} P_i$.
+Note that $P^\star$ is simply a collection of $k + 1$ vertex-disjoint paths.